You know how it is:

 With a simple icebreaker, you get people to relax from the start.
 As a result, generating ideas and making decisions gets a lot easier.

 Now, there are several icebreakers you can use in your meetings.
-The sky is the limit here, but below are some examples you can use:
+The sky is the limit here, but below are some examples of fun activities to start a meeting:

 Share a life or career goal